AlexMcCarroll/CV/README.md

 - Hong Kong permanent residency

 ## Further Interests
 I enjoy travelling and in the last year I have visited Western and Central Europe, Asia, and South America.
-Most recently, this November I visited the Christina Noble’s Foundation in Ho Chi Minh City.
-I love being active thus, I also enjoy skiing, ski touring, sailing, diving, rock climbing, hiking and triathlon.
+Most recently, this November I visited the headquarters of the Christina Noble’s Foundation in Ho Chi Minh City, Vietnam.
+Swimming, cycling and running keeps me active and I also enjoy skiing, ski touring, sailing, diving, rock climbing, hiking and triathlon.
 Currently, I am training with the aim to complete a Half-Ironman triathlon in Cascais, Portugal in September 2018.